googleapis/google-cloud-java/docs/client_retries.md

 - ...
 - Attempt X: Delay 500ms

+Note: The example above is configured to retry indefinitely.
+Do set an RPC operation cap by setting the TotalTimeout and/or MaxAttempts value.

 ### Jitter
 Jitter is added variance via randomness to spread out when the RPCs are invoked.
-By default, Google Cloud Client Libraries enable jitter for retries.
-When jitter is enabled with exponential backoff, the client libraries are able to spread out the retry attempts without overwhelming the server.
+Google Cloud Client Libraries always enable jitter for retries.
+This is to help spread out the retry attempts without overwhelming the server.

-The jitter randomness is computed on the retry delay.
-Before each attempt, the retry algorithm will compute a random value with the between `[1, RETRY_DELAY]`.
+The jitter random value is computed as the retry delay.
+Before each attempt, the retry algorithm will compute a random value between `[1, RETRY_DELAY]`.
 This computed value is the *approximate* delay before the request is sent to the server.

-For example, with the following retry configurations:
+For example, the following retry configurations utilizes Jitter and Exponential Backoff, which may result in the following delays times:
 ```
 Initial Retry Delay: 100ms
 Retry Delay Multiplier: 2.0
 Max Retry Delay: 500ms
 ```
-- Attempt 1: Random value between [1, 100]
+- Attempt 1: Delay a random value between `[1, 100]`ms
-- Attempt 2: Random value between [1, 200]
+- Attempt 2: Delay a random value between `[1, 200]`ms
-- Attempt 3: Random value between [1, 400]
+- Attempt 3: Delay a random value between `[1, 400]`ms
-- Attempt 4: Random value between [1, 500]
+- Attempt 4: Delay a random value between `[1, 500]`ms
 - ...
-- Attempt X: Random value between [1, 500]
+- Attempt X: Delay a random value between `[1, 500]`ms

+Note: The example above is configured to retry indefinitely.
+Do set an RPC operation cap by setting the TotalTimeout and/or MaxAttempts value.

 ## Retry Examples
 The following examples below show the behavior of some retry configurations.